Sabrina-Moore/Showcase-Repo/README.md

 **Conversation screen**
 - Users needing help to bridge a lull in conversation can get "conversation starting" prompts
-- Streaks redesign
 - users can invite friends to their already existing Haven conversation, but must be approved by the members of that Haven
+- Instead of the regular buttons next to the text input and keyboard, a plus button opens access to the main Haven Toolkit

 **Conversation group profile screen**
 - users can customize settings for all added features (changing interval if applicable, or turning off and on features)
-- users can choose update their "life banner" status to be seen by their Haven connections
+- users can choose to update their "life banner" status to be seen by their Haven connections
-- users can set their daily mood and need in a widget to be seen by their Haven connections
 - users can set an optional passcode for the chat so it cannot be opened on their phone app without that passcode for additional privacy (restricted to users with verified ages over 17)